chrfalch/NControl/README.md

   }
 }
 ```
 Now your custom control will have a label that can draw text in the control.
+Remember that you can set the Content property to point to anything as long as it is a VisualElement.
+This means that you can add layouts containing other controls as well as a single control.

 **Invalidate:**